 It takes a lot of energy for a Falcon to pursue and catch its prey.
 As a result, it doesn’t waste its efforts.
 First, it has to make the executive decision whether a particular target is worth pursuing.
 Once it decides on its target, it doesn’t waste energy in indecision.
 Nor does it work harder than it has to.
 Instead, it aligns itself with the force of gravity to attain speeds of over 200 mph – faster than a bullet train at top operating speed.

 Even when the hunt is over, the Peregrine Falcon reserves its power and energy for where it’s most needed.
 Rather than spend time and resources building nests, it lays its eggs in abandoned nests of other birds or in simple scrapes dug into the sides of cliff ledges.
 Peregrines are very adaptable and will also nest on skyscrapers in urban areas.

-chloroquine tablet uses in hindi Falcon teaches us to choose our life’s goals wisely, to go with the flow in pursuing them, and to avoid distractions that may keep us from pursuing them effectively.
+click here for more Falcon teaches us to choose our life’s goals wisely, to go with the flow in pursuing them, and to avoid distractions that may keep us from pursuing them effectively.

 Symbol of Resilience and Hope

 One last note about the Falcon: like all raptors, it is at the top of the food chain, which means that toxins in the prey can easily build up to dangerous levels in its system.
 In the 1970’s, DDT and other pesticides in the environment posed a serious threat to Peregrine Falcons.
 The toxin weakened their eggshells to the point where the birds had trouble reproducing.
 They even went locally extinct in many areas, including most of the U.S.